hyperledger/fabric-ca/docs/source/users-guide.rst

 The following sets the value of the 'hf.Revoker' attribute for identity 'user1' to 'false'.
 If the identity has other attributes, they are not changed.
 If the identity did not previously possess the 'hf.Revoker' attribute, the attribute is added to the identity.
-An attribute may also be removed by specifiying no value for the attribute.
+An attribute may also be removed by specifying no value for the attribute.

 .. code:: bash